kevin-Hertz/hackathonsub/README.md

 # hackathonsub
 public repository to review my code, very messy, very basic.
+ALSO HAVE TO CLARIFY, THE PARAMATERS PYTHON FILE WAS RUN THRU AI TO CHECK!!! im using this as a foundation, i definitely cannot say that it works 100%, analysis system might be broken :(